 Making the Most of the Time Allotted

-A good strategy to follow is to meet with the most popular employers early in the day, before the lines develop, and then talk with the second-tier employers during the main part of the day.
+A good strategy to follow is to meet with the most popular employers early in the day, before the lines develop, and then talk with the "second-tier" employers during the later part of the day.
 Then before you leave, make one more contact with the employers in which you have an ongoing interest.
 With proper planning and strategic timing, you can usually avoid the long lines and make your time more productive.

 Think of it as a day at Disney World.
 Arrive early and hit the most popular rides first.
 If you can't see it all, make sure you at least see and experience all of the best highlights.

 The Lineage Mileage Technique

 First priority in job fair lines is always to read the employer materials.
 But what then?
 Time to stare off into space?
 No. Long lines hold yet another opportunity for you to take advantage of in your job search.
 More networking.

 Simply turn to those in front or in back of you and ask them the standard job fair question asked by most Recruiters: "What are you looking for here today?"
 Ask them about other employers they may have spoken with at the job fair—the good, the bad, and the ugly.
 Avoid the bad and the ugly.
 And ask them about their job search in general.
 "Any particularly promising employers?"

 Remember that we all like to talk about ourselves.
 Now is not the time for you to spout on excessively about your success (or lack thereof) on your most recent job search excursion.
 You are there to listen and gather information.
 You will learn infinitely more by listening to others than by listening to yourself.